awsdocs/aws-config-developer-guide/doc_source/set-up-aggregator-cli.md

 To install the AWS CLI on your local machine, see [Installing the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS CLI User Guide*\.

-If necessary, type `aws configure` to configure the AWS CLI to use an AWS Region where AWS Config aggregators are available\.
+If necessary, type `AWS Configure` to configure the AWS CLI to use an AWS Region where AWS Config aggregators are available\.

 **Topics**
 + [Add an Aggregator Using Individual Accounts](#add-an-aggregator-cli)